Production3000/mvp3000esp/doc/sensor_module.md

 **Scaling** stretches the current measurement to a given value.
 Typically this is the upper end of the intended measurement range.

 **Tare** is a second offset, see [Wikipedia](https://en.wikipedia.org/wiki/Tare_weight).
-It offers a quick way to zero the current value without premanently changing the measured offset and scaling.
+It offers a quick way to zero the current value without permanently changing the measured offset and scaling.
 It can be used to remove any small and slow drift of the sensor, for example caused by a change of environmental temperature.

 ![Offset and scaling of raw data](offsetscalinginfo.png "Offset and scaling of raw data")

 NOTE (obvious): Scaling in the MVP3000 framework is done linearly.
 The data coming from the sensor needs to be of (more or less) linear nature.
 This is very often the case already.
 However sometimes a different slope is a better representation of the real world and used instead.
 One example are the *1/x* inverse conductance and resistivity.
-In this case the measurements need to be inverted/linearized before passing them to the framwork to use the scaling feature.
+In this case the measurements need to be inverted/linearized before passing them to the framework to use the scaling feature.

 ## <a name='Troubleshooting'></a>Troubleshooting